-nfts functionalities.
-All Marble contracts, at a bare minimum, must include the Marble Core Interface in order to be considered a valid Marble NFT contract.
+The Marble Core Interface consists of the config, groups, behaviors, and items features.
+All Marble Contracts, at a minimum, must include the Marble Core Interface in order to be considered a valid Marble Digital Item contract.

-destructible) and collective supply mechanics.
-The assigned group manager can also adjust group behaviors through standardized contract actions and is allowed to create new NFTs under their group.
+Groups are sets of items that share behaviors and collective supply mechanics.
+The assigned group manager can also adjust group behaviors through standardized contract actions and is allowed to create new items within a group.

 Items are the individual ownable objects stored in the contract.
 Every item created is given a unique contract-wide serial number that's used to identify it among all other items in the contract.
 Most Marble Layers add additional functionality on top of the base Items feature.